wildwinter/dink/README.md

 ![Dink Viewer](doc/DinkViewer.png)

-This tool outputs the Dink structure as an HTML page that is searchable and viewable, showing clearly how the Dink is structured.
+This tool outputs the Dink structure as an HTML page that is searchable and viewable, showing clearly how the Dink is structured in a movie-script-like format.
 It's typically more readable than the Ink itself for non-programmers.

 Everything is bundled into one HTML file so you can share it with people via messages or email.